 Deconstructed with SCP-056, a being that changes its form to always be better than everyone/everything else present — among dogs, it appears as a bigger/fancier/better-groomed dog; given an IQ test, it scores 30 points higher than the smartest person in the room; in a gym, it can always lift 30 lbs more than the strongest person in the room; with no one present, it'll focus on the surveillance camera and turn into a better one.
 Anyone talking to it for too long usually ends up violently hating it.
 Its incredible narcissism doesn't help.

-It has gotten to the point that the Foundation will not use it against SCP-682 for fear of there now being an even stronger SCP-682 let loose in the world, and it has been in the termination of one of the aforementioned Marty Stu characters.
+It's gotten to the point that the Foundation won't use it against SCP-682 for fear of there now being an even stronger 682 roaming the world, and it's been in the termination of one of the aforementioned Marty Stu characters.

 Memetic Badass: Dr. Clef is immune to seduction because his crotch is a hand, and that hand holds a gun.

 Cassy.
 For bonus point, her appearance changed to match the art style of the picture she's in.